 Electrical switches are as old as electricity.
 The function is always the same – it makes or breaks current in a circuit.
 In early 19th switches were used for DC circuits, while later for AC and then they serves for switching wide spectra signals starting from audio and ending with digital.

-Switch resistance is determined by switch contacts â€“ the moving metal parts which touch when switch is ON.
-The amount of contact resistance depends on the area of contact, contact material, the amount of force that presses the contacts together and the way that force have been applied.
-For instance when contacts are wiped together then there is much lower resistance than when contacts are simply pushed together.
-Large area contacts are used for high current circuits while small contact area switches for low current – usually used in electronic devices.
-And plus the real true contact area is smaller than physical area of contacts, because it is impossible to have precisely flat contacts(you can check this in any ignition circuits where contact areas are burned.).
+Switch resistance is determined by switch contacts â€“ the moving metal parts which touch when the switch is ON.
+The amount of contact resistance depends on the area of contact, contact material, the amount of force that presses the contacts together, and how the force has been applied.
+For instance, when contacts are wiped together, there is much lower resistance than when contacts are pushed together.
+Large area contacts are used for high current circuits, while small contact area switches for low current – usually used in electronic devices.
+The real true contact area is smaller than the physical area of contacts because it is impossible to have precisely flat contacts(you can check this in any ignition circuits where contact areas are burned.).

-Electro plating allows constructing contacts of bulk material which is mechanically suitable.
-Plating also reduces contact price comparing if used as a bulk material for whole switch.
-This way we can get contacts with wanted electrical and chemical properties.
-Choosing contact materials is never easy as those contacts that are low resistance are vulnerable to chemical attack by atmosphere, but some of them may provide contact sticking and may weld.
-Other problem is burning and oxidation.
+Electroplating allows constructing contacts of bulk material, which is mechanically suitable.
+Plating also reduces contact price comparing if used as a bulk material for the whole switch.
+This way, we can get contacts with wanted electrical and chemical properties.
+Choosing contact materials is never easy as those low resistance contacts are vulnerable to chemical attack by the atmosphere.
+Still, some of them may provide contact sticking and may weld.
+Another problem is burning and oxidation.
 The spark current may melt contact and combine with oxygen in the atmosphere.
-Oxidation is rather more problem than melting, because oxides are non conductors and this cause to rise of resistance and degradation of switch.
-Lets see several contact materials used in switches:
+Oxidation is rather more problem than melting because oxides are non-conductors, and this causes to rise in resistance and degradation of a switch.

-Silver â€“ It has low resistance but it corrodes.
-It may be used in High current and high pressure switches;
+- Silver – It has low resistance, but it corrodes.
+It may be used in High current and high-pressure switches;

-Palladium-Silver â€“ Less contaminated but has higher resistance.
+- Palladium-Silver – Less contaminated but has higher resistance.
 Suitable for general use;

-Silver-Nickel â€“ resistive to burning and sticking but has higher resistance.
+- Silver-Nickel – resistive to burning and sticking but has higher resistance.
 Suitable for general use;

-Tungsten â€“ Hard metal and has high melting point but oxidizes easily.
+- Tungsten – Hard metal and has a high melting point but oxidizes easily.
 Used for high power switching;

-Platinum â€“ Stable metal and resists chemical attack, but can be used for high voltage and low current.
+- Platinum – Stable metal and resists chemical attack can be used for high voltage and low current.
 Used for special purposes;

-Gold â€“ Resistive to corrosion and can be easily plated in other metals but can be used for low current switches and is widely used in electronics.
+- Gold – Resistive to corrosion and can be easily plated in other metals but can be used for low current switches and is widely used in electronics.